nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Troubleshooting: Common Drive Mapping Issues.md

 ### Troubleshooting: Common Drive Mapping Issues
 Problem: GPO configured but drive not mapping?
 1. Verify GPO is applied on CLIENT01 (in this output you will see "Network Drive Mappings".
-If you do not, try the following troubleshooting steps.
+If you do not, try these following troubleshooting steps.)
 ```
 gpupdate /force
 gpresult /r